MissingMaps/partners/README.md

-# missingmaps partner pages
+# MissingMaps Partner Pages

+This repo contains the code for MissingMaps partner pages.
+Each page is a unique view of a MissingMaps partner and their contributions to MissingMaps projects.

 ### Creating a new Partner Page

-1. Clone this repo.

-2. Rename the new repo mm-partner-[_partner name_] and push it to MissingMaps.
+1. Create new `partner.md` file in the `_partner` folder.
+Rename according to the partner and how you want the URL to look.
+For example, `my-new-partner.md` will have the url `missingmaps.org/partners/my-new-partner`.
+Use dashes `-` instead of underscores.

+2. All partner page data is contained within the yml frontmatter.
+Copy and paste the `partner-example.md` file.
+Edit all variables with new partner information.
+See Updating Partner Information below for details on each variable.

-3. Add Partner Logo (SVG format) to to the ```content > logos``` folder.
+3. Add Partner Logo (SVG format) to to the `assets/graphics/content/logos` folder.

-4. Update Partner Information

-5. Add Partner Events
+4. Create a new partner folder in the `_data` folder.
+Each folder name must match the name of the file within the `_partner` folder.

+5. Create a `events.csv` file within each new `_data` folder.
+See Adding Events below for more details on the `events.csv` file.

 #### Updating Partner Information